Diabetes education

 Diabetes education is about providing people with diabetes with the knowledge, skills, motivation and confidence to effectively manage their condition.

-Staying current with advancements in diabetes care
+Staying current with advancements in diabetes education

 As diabetes management continues to evolve, many CDEs are enhancing their skills by pursuing new credentials, such as ADEA’s insulin pump therapy microcredential.
 This ongoing education empowers CDEs to support their clients with the latest tools and knowledge.
 To learn more about these ADEA microcredentials, click here.